What Is Sleep Apnea?

 - 1 in 3 people over the age of 15 is at risk of developing sleep apnea.

-- It is estimated that 1 in 15 (18 million) Americans currently have sleep apnea.
+- It is estimated that 22 million Americans currently have sleep apnea.

-- Of the 18 million who have sleep apnea, people are 4x more likely to have a stroke and 3x more likely to have heart disease if their sleep apnea is left untreated.
+- People with sleep apnea are four times more likely to have a stroke and three times more likely to have heart disease if their sleep apnea is left untreated.

 Effects of Sleep Apnea

 Sleep apnea is a serious condition that, if left untreated, can contribute to several major health conditions.
-While some people are unaware that they have sleep apnea, there are some common signs that you look for.
-If you experience any of these symptoms, talk with your doctor about a diagnosis, and visit your dentist for possible treatment options:
+While some people are unaware that they have sleep apnea, there are some common signs to look for.
+If you experience any of these symptoms, talk with your doctor about a diagnosis and visit our dentist for possible treatment options.

 - Enlarged uvula